CedricBeaulac/SSC_CaseStudy_2020/README.md

 Inputs and ouputs of functions are defined in the header comments if you need help.

-ExampleTesting contains the test function we used.
+ExampleTesting contains the test function used for the poster.

+For more information, send an email at cedric@utstat.toronto.edu